How to get the Best from a Vitopod Heated Propagator

 We would recommend setting the Vitopod’s thermostatic control for 20˚C, as this will generally provide the ideal temperature for the majority of propagated plants.
 This way, you can, for example, grow chillies and tomatoes at the same time, without the risk of either seed being cooked.

-When growing your own chilies, your seeds will benefit from temperatures between 25-30˚C for germination.
+When growing your own chillies, your seeds will benefit from temperatures between 25-30˚C for germination.
 Once germinated, set the temperature around 18-24˚C in the daytime and lower to 15-18˚C at night to ensure consistent growth.

 Tomato growers will want to set their propagator for 22-30˚C when germinating, then adjust to 16-22˚C during the day and 14-16˚C overnight for optimum growth.
 Generally, most other vegetables will require temperatures around 15-20˚C.